mongodb/libmongocrypt/README.md

    - `windows-upload`.
 It is scheduled from the `windows-upload-check` task.
 - Create the release from the GitHub releases page from the new tag.
 - Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb. ([Example](https://github.com/mongodb/homebrew-brew/pull/135)).
-- File a DOCSP ticket to update the dependent version of bindings in the [CSFLE guide](https://github.com/mongodb-university/csfle-guides). ([Example](https://jira.mongodb.org/browse/DOCSP-19476))
+- If this is a new minor release (e.g. `x.y.0`), file a DOCSP ticket to update the installation instructions on [Install libmongocrypt](https://www.mongodb.com/docs/manual/core/csfle/reference/libmongocrypt/). ([Example](https://jira.mongodb.org/browse/DOCSP-26877))
 - Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).

 ## Installing libmongocrypt From Distribution Packages ##